 It may not be Thanksgiving anymore, but it’s still the holidays and if you plan on having turkey at any point, it would pair perfectly with this!
-I have been looking a long time for a cranberry sauce that tops cranberries and sugar.
+I have been looking a long time for a cranberry sauce that tastes better to me than straight-up cranberries and sugar.
 Over the years, I have tried many different variations because I truly believed there was something just a little more complex out there.
 At the same time, though, I didn’t want something that messed with the beauty of simple cranberries and sugar.
 If I was going to add something, it had to make the basic better.

 Then my very dear friend introduced me to her cranberry sauce.
 It’s incredibly simple, adding just three extra ingredients, but those three ingredients elevate the simple to the sublime!
 They bring just the right touch of sweet, spice, and complexity.
 I was completely blown away.
 I immediately asked her for the recipe, which she graciously shared, and now I’m sharing it with you!